Golf & wine in South Africa

 Constantia has nine wine estates open to the public.
 The architecture ranges from classic Cape Dutch to ultra-modern glass and rock, all affording green views of endless vines, and from the higher slopes, a glimpse of the ocean and the hint of the sea breezes that play an important role in the growth of the grapes.

-STAY: The Vineyard Hotel is a charming retreat set at the eastern foot of Table Mountain.
+Stay: The Vineyard Hotel is a charming retreat set at the eastern foot of Table Mountain, close to numerous vineyards.
 Nestled on an eco-award winning riverside estate, the tranquil resort is just a short drive from the city and Cape Town International Airport, as well as a number of championship courses.
-Close to numerous vineyards.

-PLAY: Home to one of South Africa's finest layouts, Steenberg is a must-play on a visit to the region.
+Play: There are several fantastic golf courses in the region including Steenberg Golf Estate, Royal Cape Golf Club, Westlake Golf Club and Clovelly Golf Club.
+One of South Africa's finest layouts, Steenberg is a must-play on a visit to the region.
 The course forms part of a historic estate, that includes a luxury hotel and wine-tasting experience.
 Many of the holes carve their way through the vineyard and take in a variety of wetlands, parkland and heathland.

-TASTE: Visit the wine and sushi bar set at Beau Constantia high up on the slopes of Table Mountain.
+Dine: Visit the wine and sushi bar set at Beau Constantia high up on the slopes of Table Mountain.
 The modern glass structure known by the locals as “the fish bowl” is not to be missed.
 The tasting room is adjacent to the fish bowl and the sea views from there might distract you from the wines.